 Located just south of Tybee Island, the Little Tybee Island is an uninhabited, pure piece of land that is twice the size of the former.
 It is owned by the state of Georgia and fronts the Atlantic Ocean, where you will see beautiful pristine beaches as you go along the island.

 Little Tybee Island doesn’t have any roads or bridges, and the only way to get there is through boating, jet-skiing, or kayaking.
 There are numerous kayak and boating tours and rentals that will help you get to the island.

 This is one of the most popular islands in coastal Georgia and is a very popular option for family vacations and getaways.
 It is the southernmost island of the Golden Isles and is also famous for scuba diving.

 Jekyll Island is almost 5500 acres in size and is home to 10 miles of shoreline.
 It offers an abundance of recreational activities and also has oceanfront hotels that provide top-notch accommodation.

 The island has 10 miles of beaches that are home to several types of wildlife and rich habitats.
 The sunny shores and clear blue water present numerous opportunities for diving-enthusiasts to take a dive in the waters and explore the gorgeous marine life underwater.

-If you are in Savannah, the best way to get to Jekyll Island is through its international airports that offer limousine and rental car services.
+If you are in Savannah, GA, the best way to get to Jekyll Island is through its international airports that offer limousine and rental car services.